 There are many reasons for businesses to use an answering service.
 Cutting costs is one of the major factors in play.
 Several obvious costs that companies can save on by choosing an answering service over an in-house alternative include no monthly salary expense, no paid vacations, no paid breaks, and no missed opportunities.
 However, once you dig in a little deeper, there are even more costs that your business can avoid just by using an answering service.
 Here are seven of them:

 1. Â Â Â Â The Cost of Sick Time

 This is a very real cost.
 Most employers allow for at least three paid sick days per year.
 If your receptionist earns $2,500 per month, then sick pay will cost you about $83 per event.
 If your receptionist is out for two days in a row, then you spend $166 in payroll costs to cover that.
 While they are away, you and your staff are burdened with the extra work covering the front desk.
 Are you starting to see a downward trend here?
 I hope you do, because you are footing the bill for ALL associated costs.
 You are now learning yet another great truth of the universe: A great answering service never gets sick.
 Your staff does.

 2.Â Â Â Â Â Â The Cost of Lateness and Absenteeism

 Your receptionist is late.
 Again.
 That is the third time this month.
 Now, you have to take time out of your day to discipline your receptionist and issue a final warning.
-You might as well run an ad in the newspaper, because they may not last.
+You might as brush off that job posting, because they may not last.
 So, now you take on the burden of finding a new front desk person and deal with the worry and aggravation that they may not show up at all.
 How much does this whole process cost you?
 A big headache for starters, that is for sure.
 Now, for another great truth in the universe: A great answering service never shows up late for work.
 Your receptionist might.